Royal Irish Academy of Music: History

 The RIAM was founded in 1848 by a group of music enthusiasts including John Stanford (father of Charles Villiers Stanford), Richard Michael Levey, and Joseph Robinson.
 It was originally located in the former Antient Concert Rooms on Pearse Street, then at 18 St Stephens Green, and moved to its present address in 36 Westland Row in 1871.
 The following year it was granted the right to use the title "Royal".
 Its teaching staff includes many international and national prizewinners, members of the National Symphony Orchestra of Ireland and the RTÉ Concert Orchestra and many individuals whose names have become synonymous with music education in Ireland.

 The RIAM is a unique institution in the Irish context and doesn't follow the typical European conservatoire model.
 Since its foundation, it has developed to become a place of relevance and inspiration for musicians, reaching to over 50,000 each year.
 In the course of its history, the RIAM has led the music education of over 1,000,000 musicians in Ireland.

 During the COVID-19 pandemic in Ireland, the RIAM cancelled its spring and summer examinations in line with the 12 March decision by the government to close schools and universities.
 In April, the RIAM announced that it was implementing an online system for exams.
 In response to social distancing measures, the RIAM also organised live stream performances and developed instructional content for its YouTube channel.

-In September 2023, the RIAM opened its new concert hall, the Whyte Hall, a 300 seater venue which purports to be "Dublin’s only purpose-built chamber music recital hall".
+In September 2023, RIAM opened its new concert hall, the Whyte Hall, a 300 seater venue which purports to be "Dublin’s only purpose-built chamber music recital hall".

-Local Centre Examination System
+In March 2026, the Royal Irish Academy of Music became the first Irish conservatoire to enter the top 15 in the QS World University Rankings for music, ranking 12th in the world.

+RIAM Exams

-The RIAM's Local Centre Examination System (LCES), founded in 1894, is Ireland's only indigenous examining body for music.
-The LCES caters for 42,000 students in 1,700 centres in every county across the island of Ireland.
+RIAM Exams, previously called the Local Centre Examination System (LCES) founded in 1894, is Ireland's only indigenous examining body for music.
+RIAM Exams assess 42,000 students in 1,700 centres in every county across the island of Ireland.
 Over 7,000 private music teachers enter their students for these exams, and the RIAM has developed a portfolio of teacher training programmes aimed at this market.
 November 2013 saw the launch of the RIAM Teaching Network, Ireland's first virtual learning environment aimed at continuing education for the instrumental and vocal teacher.
 By utilising the skills of its core faculty to teach and advise the RIAM Teaching Network, the institution is committed to consolidating its position as "the champion and enabler of the private music teaching profession".